 In this base prospectus (the "Prospectus"), the "Issuer" means Danske Hypotek AB (publ) and the "Parent" means Danske Bank A/S. The "Group" means the Parent with all its subsidiaries from time to time (each a "Group company").
 The "Swedish Branch" means Danske Bank A/S, Danmark, Sverige Filial, with registration number 516401-9811.
-The "Arranger" means Danske Bank A/S, Danmark, Sverige Filial, with registration number 516401-9811.
+The "Arranger" means Danske Bank A/S, Danmark, Sverige Filial.